-The Transnet PER shall provide the Contractor with the procedure to follow in managing
+The Transnet PER shall provide the Contractor with the procedure to follow in managing community grievances during pre-site access governance.

-The Contractor shall follow the procedure provided to him by the Transnet PER and
+The Contractor shall follow the procedure provided to him by the Transnet PER and maintain required records thereof.

 5.14 Environmental Inspections and Audits